waipingng/ML-course-fp/README.md

 </p>

-# 🐎 Horse Racing Prediction Project
+# Ichiban Runner – Who Is Number One Horse

 ## Introduction